Title: Professor, Writer

 Company: Rutgers, The State University of New Jersey

 Maurice M. Charney, PhD, Professor and Writer at Rutgers, The State University of New Jersey, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in literature and higher education.

-With nearly 50 years of professional experience, Dr. Charney formerly served as a longstanding distinguished professor of English at Rutgers, The State University of New Jersey from 1956 to 2001.
-Considered one of the highlights of his career, he was one of the youngest professors to be promoted to such an esteemed title in his early 30s.
+With nearly 50 years of professional experience, Dr. Charney was a distinguished professor of English at Rutgers, The State University of New Jersey from 1956 to 2001.
+Having attained the position while in his early 30s, he was one of the youngest professors to be promoted to such an esteemed title.
 Prior to this appointment, Dr. Charney served as an instructor at Hunter College in 1953 and 1954.

-Dr. Charney delved into his profession due to an interest in Shakespeare from an early age, having been fascinated by the bard’s work since the age of 13.
-He first sought a formal education, earning a Bachelor of Arts, magna cum laude, from Harvard University in 1949.
+Dr. Charney delved into his profession due to an interest in Shakespeare from an early age, developing a fascination with the bard’s work at the age of 13.
+To prepare for his career, he first sought a formal education, earning a Bachelor of Arts, magna cum laude, from Harvard University in 1949.
 He followed this accomplishment by studying at Princeton University, obtaining a Master of Arts in 1951 and a Doctor of Philosophy in 1952.
 Subsequent to receiving his degrees, Dr. Charney served his country in the U.S. Army from 1954 until his honorable discharge in 1956.

-In recognition of his exceptional achievements in the realm of literature, Dr. Charney was awarded the Medal of the City of Tours, France, in 1989.
+In recognition of his exceptional achievements, Dr. Charney was awarded the Medal of the City of Tours, France, in 1989.
 In addition, he was selected for inclusion into the second and third editions of Who’s Who in Entertainment.
-He was married to the late Hanna Kurz since 1954, with who he had two sons.
+He married to the late Hanna Kurz in 1954, with whom he had two sons.

 Contact Dr. Charney